Article Categories

 PHP

 In Linux, it is often necessary to find out the most recently modified files for various reasons, such as troubleshooting or auditing purposes.
 Listing the last five modified files is a common requirement that can be achieved using various Linux commands.
-In this article, we will explore some of the methods to list the last five modified files in Linux.
+This article explores multiple methods to accomplish this task efficiently.

 Using ls Command

 The ls command is one of the most commonly used commands in Linux to list files and directories.
 We can use the ls command to list the files in a directory sorted by modification time using the -t option.
-We can then use the "head" command to display the first five files from the list.
-The following command lists the last five modified files in the current directory ?
+We can then use the head command to display the first five files from the list.

 $ ls -lt | head -n 6